-- Google Chrome is without a doubt one of the best browsers currently on the market.
+- Google Chrome is without a doubt the most popular browser currently on the market.

 - This article is just a part of our Chrome hub, and if you’re looking for more useful guides, we suggest that you check it out.

 According to Google, this is a security measure and recommends the users to change the account password immediately to protect the account as well as remove the message.

 In this article, we take a look at a couple of possible solutions to help you resolve Chrome asked to change password error.

 Because Chrome is the most popular browser, it becomes an appealing target for hackers.
 Scripts designed specifically for Chrome are developed and pushed into the wild.